dagrejs/dagre/README.md

 [demo](http://cs.brown.edu/people/jcmace/d3/graph.html?id=small.json) that
 makes it possible to interactively explore graphs.
 In his demo, you can highlight paths, collapse subgraphs, via detailed node information, and more!

+[nomnoml](http://www.nomnoml.com/) is a tool for drawing UML diagrams in a browser.
+It uses a custom renderer with dagre to draw the diagrams in an HTML5 canvas.

 ## License